ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter04.md

 - Fast blinking of the lamp (iAut_2Hz)
 - Activating the lamp if a lamp test(= controlling the lamps on defective lamps by maintenance technicians) is being executed (iHandTest)

-It is possible with the description to draft an operation scheme for the control module with the name FB_CM_Lamp
+It is possible with the description to create an operation scheme for the control module with the name FB_CM_Lamp

 ![Operationscheme FB_CM_Lamp ](../Ad06/Images/OperationschemeFB_CM_Lamp.jpg)

-The end result is a **"Function building block"** which looks like the following images.
+The end result is a **"Function block"** which looks like the following images.

 | Text |Image |
 | :---:      | :---:            |